- Travel and Places»

 Restaurant Des Families:

 This lovely restaurant hit the spot!
-We were seated in the dining room overlooking their backyard bayou and we had the pleasure of watching an alligator swim by with many beautiful birds all around.
+We were seated in the dining room overlooking the birds and alligators visiting in their backyard bayou.
 It was worth the visit just for the view and atmosphere, but their food was exquisite as well!
 I got the turtle soup and alligator stuffed mushrooms.
-Everything was so delicious!
+The food was so delicious and the drinks were amazing!

 Address: Restaurant des Familles